Danielmontesgil/Danielmontesgil/README.md

 - C++

 ### 👩‍💻 I'm working on
-- VR experience in Unity for Globant (seccret project) 🤫🤫🤫
+- VR experience in Unity for Globant (secret project) 🤫🤫🤫

 ### 💡 Goals for 2022
 - Improve my Math and Physics skills.